emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basics.md

 ```

 The cell class is used just as a decoration, so in case there is no `BlogPost` the string `"No posts"` is shown.
-Much more insteresting is the view, we bascially call another cell class `Item` in order to show the actual a sort of summary of the `BlogPosts` and because we pass a `collection` as second argument, in case model has size more than 1, this will create the list of `BlogPosts` that we want.
+Much more interesting is the view, we basically call another cell class `Item` in order to show the actual a sort of summary of the `BlogPosts` and because we pass a `collection` as second argument, in case model has size more than 1, this will create the list of `BlogPosts` that we want.

 Here the `BlogPost::Cell::Item`: